 Once you’ve decided on the decor style for the big day, whether that’s a bright, floral inspired wedding, or a pastel, geometric affair, you can start planning which decorations you’d like to make.
 Host decoration-making evenings at your place and invite all of your super creative friends around to get stuck in to some wedding crafts.
 Puffing homemade paper pom-poms will take half the time if you have some help, and will cost a fraction of the amount than if you were to buy them readymade.
 All you need is tissue paper and string, lots of it.
 If you know someone who’s handy with a paintbrush, get them over to help paint personalised wedding signs – your guests might need a few pointers of where to go for the ceremony, which side to sit on, and what time the speeches will be.
 Hand painted wedding signs will make things easier for everyone.
 As long as you supply wine and snacks, your friends will be happy to spend some evenings helping you with wedding DIY.

 It’s a good idea to have everything you plan to make completed at least a month before the wedding day itself.
 With so many loose ends to tie up in that time, you won’t want to sit around stuffing personalised wedding favours into bags.
 You should be concentrating on final wedding dress and suit fittings, answering questions from wedding guests and vendors, and finalising all of your plans.
-If you’ve decided that you are going to tackle the wedding flowers yourself (and you’ve got a friend who’s willing to get up early to go to the flower market with you) remember that there’s no need to pull an all-nigher on the evening before the wedding – fresh flowers can be kept in a refrigerated environment for up to two days, so you can arrange all of your bouquets ahead of time.
+If you’ve decided that you are going to tackle the wedding flowers yourself (and you’ve got a friend who’s willing to get up early to go to the flower market with you) remember that there’s no need to pull an all-nighter on the evening before the wedding – fresh flowers can be kept in a refrigerated environment for up to two days, so you can arrange all of your bouquets ahead of time.

 Make sure you have a plan of action for the day itself.
-Who’s job it is to decorate the venue in the morning is entirely up to you.
-Some brides prefer to stay at home and take their time getting ready, with the husband-to-be and a few mates doing the installation.
+Whose job it is to decorate the venue in the morning is entirely up to you.
+Some brides prefer to stay at home and take their time getting ready, with the partner and a few mates doing the installation.
 If you know you’d get stressed out with too much to do on the morning of the wedding, ask a trusted team to get the venue(s) ready for you, so you can concentrate on staying calm and enjoying the day.
 However, if you know you couldn’t relax sitting around at home, and you’d much rather get stuck into the decorating, by all means go.
 Just leave yourself enough time to get home and get into your dress without working up too much of a sweat.
 Either way, the key is to choose a brilliant team of friends and family to support you.
 If you’ve got a bossy bridesmaid on hand to organise people, that’s ideal.
 You’ll find that most people will be willing and eager to lend a hand.

 You will also need to organise a cleanup/teardown crew for the morning after the wedding.
 If this is a truly DIY wedding, you may not have any venue staff on hand to help with this, and getting up early to tear down all of your lovingly prepared decorations will be the last thing you want to do after all the joy of the day before.
 So make sure you ask a crew of lovely people (non-drinkers are a good choice for this job) to help you out.
 It won’t take anywhere near as long as it did to put them up.